lauxpaux/diabetes_classification/README.md

 ## Improvements:

 The biggest shortcoming for this project is its data simplicity.
 In order to research diabetes and build a good classification model, we need a lot of robust data sourced from a reliable source, for my research purposes ideally representing minority women patients from the United States.
-Further work in this project would start with allocating better quality data.
+Therefore, further work in this project would start with allocating better quality and higher quantity data.

 ## Run project:
 ```